America's Promise Tech Connect

-Prior to being placed in one of the three technical tracks, participants must first successfully demonstrate their IT aptitude by completing the following prerequisites:
+Prior to being placed in one of the two technical tracks, participants must first successfully demonstrate their IT aptitude by completing the following prerequisites:

 Computer Skills Proficiency Exam: Offered at no cost at the FCC testing center, this exam is required for all individuals desiring consideration for placement in one of the training tracks.

 IT Fundamentals: For applicants who pass the Computer Skills Proficiency Exam, this 30-hour course measures foundational skills for those considering a career in IT.
 FCC proctors the CompTIA IT Fundamentals certification exam, and those scoring high enough be placed into a technical track and those passing the exam will receive the CompTIA IT Fundamentals certification designation.